HYPERNETS/hypernets_processor/docs/sphinx/content/developers/using_hypernets.rst

 ======================

 This section provides on how to use the HYPERNETS data produced by the **hypernets_processor** module.
-The HYPERNETS products include products from L0 (raw data) to L2A (refelctance data), which each have different variables, uncertainties, quality flags and metadata.
+The HYPERNETS products include products from L0 (raw data) to L2A (reflectance data), which each have different variables, uncertainties, quality flags and metadata.
 In this section we will briefly describe what data is available in each of the files and how to access it.
 We will also briefly discuss the plots made by the processor and how to access these.
 The **hypernets_processor** also produces some SQL databases.
 These are desribed in .